kkwestt/ESP-MQTT-JSON-WS2812-LEDs-with-web-server-and-WiFiManager/README.md

-# ESP MQTT JSON Digital LEDs with web server and WiFiManager
+# ESP MQTT JSON WS2812 LEDs with web server and WiFiManager

 This project shows a super easy way to get started using Digital LED strips with [Home Assistant](https://home-assistant.io/), a sick, open-source Home Automation platform that can do just about anything.